Las Vegas Strip: Pedestrian traffic

-There has been negative feedback from pedestrians about the elevated crosswalks due to need to walk as much as a quarter-mile to reach an intersection to cross the street and to then walk back some distance on the other side of the street to get to their desired destinations.

-After a driver drove into pedestrians on the sidewalk in front of Paris Las Vegas and Planet Hollywood in December 2015, 800 bollards began to be installed on Las Vegas Blvd. starting in 2017.
-The construction of the bollards resulted in the removal of 49 of the 82 stars of the Las Vegas Walk of Stars.
-In 2019, the bollards on Las Vegas Blvd. were shortened due to feedback from drivers that the bollards were obstructing street views.
-283 of the 4,500 bollards will be shortened from 54 inches to 36 inches.
-The shortened bollards line 20 different driveways.

-Studies conducted by Clark County in 2012 and 2015 identified issues with congestion.
-The studies resulted in $5 million of improvements, including LED lights, ADA ramps, containment fencing, widening sidewalks, and removing permanent obstructions, such as signs, signposts, trash cans, and fire hydrants.
-The studies also identified non-permanent obstructions causing congestion, such as street performers, vendors, handbillers, signholders, and illegal street gambling.
-Modifications to non-obstruction zones and increased enforcement were implemented in order to reduce congestion.

 Taxis

 Taxis are available at resorts, shopping centers, attractions, and for scheduled pickups.
 The Nevada Taxicab Authority provides information about taxi fares and fare zones.
-In 2021, there has been an increase in taxi passengers due to declines in rideshare drivers and rideshare surge pricing.

-Rideshares

-Rideshare services, including Uber and Lyft, are available on the Strip.
-In 2021, there have been reports of a lack of rideshare drivers and longer wait times due to job changes, concerns about the pandemic, and the pause in surge pricing due to the state of emergency declared by the State of Nevada.

 Attractions on the Strip

 Gambling

 In 2019, about eight in ten (81%) visitors said they gambled while in Las Vegas, the highest proportion in the past five years.
 The average time spent gambling, 2.7 hours, represents an increase over the past three years.
 Also, the average trip gambling budget, $591.06, was increased from 2018.
-About nine in ten (89%) visitors who gambled gambled on the Strip Corridor.
+About nine in ten (89%) visitors who gambled did so on the Strip Corridor.
 UNLV reported that in 2019, Big Las Vegas Strip Casinos (defined as Strip casinos with more than $72M in annual gaming revenues) had more than $6B in annual gaming revenues, corresponding to about 26% of total annual revenues.

 From the time period spanning 1985 to 2019, there have been some changes in the mix of table games in casinos on the Strip: